viam-modules/viam-cartographer/README.md

 #### (optional) Using Canon Images

-Once downloaded, you can enter the repo and create a docker container for building either an `arm64` or `amd64` binaries by using one of the following commands respectively:
+Once downloaded, you can enter the repo and create a docker container for building either an `arm64` or `amd64` binaries  using Viam's canon tool and running one of the following commands:

 ```bash
 canon -arch arm64